Chinese numismatic charm: Later developments

 Lei Ting curse charms in Delft, the Netherlands; these amulets are shaped like ordinary cash coins but contain examples of Taoist symbolism and imagery.

 Most Chinese numismatic charms produced from the start of the Han dynasty until the end of the Northern and Southern dynasties (206 BCE – 589 CE) were very similar in appearance to the Chinese cash coins that were in circulation.
-The only differentiating factor that Chinese talismans had at the time were the symbols on the reverse of these coins.
-These symbols included tortoises, snakes, double-edged swords, the sun, the moon, stars, depictions of famous people and the twelve Chinese zodiacs.
-The major development and evolution of Chinese numismatic talismans happened during the period that started from the Six Dynasties and lasted until the Mongol Yuan dynasty.
-It was during this era that Chinese numismatic charms began using inscriptions that wished for "longevity" and "happiness", and these charms and amulets became extremely common in Chinese society.
+The only differentiating factor that Chinese talismans had at the time was the symbols on the reverse of these coins.
+These symbols included tortoises, snakes, double-edged swords, the sun, the moon, stars, depictions of famous people, and the twelve Chinese zodiacs.
+The major development and evolution of Chinese numismatic talismans occurred from the Six Dynasties through the Mongol Yuan dynasty.
+It was during this era that Chinese numismatic charms began to feature inscriptions wishing for "longevity" and "happiness", and these charms and amulets became extremely common in Chinese society.
 Taoist and Buddhist amulets also began to appear during this period, as did marriage coin charms with "Kama Sutra-like" imagery.
 Chinese numismatic charms also began to be made from iron, lead, tin, silver, gold, porcelain, jade, and paper.
 These charms also featured new scripts and fonts such as regular script, grass script, seal script, and Fulu (Taoist "magic writing" script).
 The association of Chinese characters into new and mystical forms added hidden symbolism.